wi22b052/swarc-group4-umt/arc42/Abgabe.md

 </div>

-It is possible that the european parliament wants to make the rules for handeling personal data stricter.
-Therefore the application has to be adaptable regarding how these kind of information is stored an processed.
+It is possible that the European parliament wants to make the rules for handling personal data stricter.
+Therefore, the application has to be adaptable regarding how this kind of information is stored and processed.

 <div class="formalpara-title">